lidiettes/sc-challenge/README.md

 node index.js CC XYO MMMM
 ```

--They must be separated by a single space.
+- They must be separated by a single space.
 Be careful that they are not line breaks.

--Must be upper case
+- Must be upper case

--"CC" must be replaced by numbers from 1-9
+- "CC" must be replaced by numbers from 1-9

--"XY" must be replaced by numbers from 1-9
+- "XY" must be replaced by numbers from 1-9

--"O" must be replaced by N, S, E, W
+- "O" must be replaced by N, S, E, W

--"M" must be replaced by L, R, M, you can repeat them and put as many as you want, but remember that you can go out of the area :)
+- "M" must be replaced by L, R, M, you can repeat them and put as many as you want, but remember that you can go out of the area :)

 If you have fulfilled the following restrictions the console should return you the new final coordinates or that you are out of the area in that case. 🎉